 -You resignation, of course, tells my boss.
 So, come on, quickly, start to sign them, so at the end of today to have all the resignations in a glossary!
 Continue Reading →

-The events from past three months, starting with the bankruptcy of the parent company and collective dismissals meant the beginning of our end.
+The events of the past three months, starting with the bankruptcy of the parent company and collective dismissals, meant the beginning of our end.
+They need to know what is Company Insolvency and how a practitioner will help them.
 My colleague, the R&D Project Manager, announced today he will resign.
-After him, others and others have followed.
-Continue Reading →
+After him, others and others have followed Continue Reading →

 -Talk with your people, ask them to start packing their stuff and move to the second floor!
 CEO said.